safe-global/safe-docs/pages/safe-core-api/safe-transaction-service.md

 For L2 chains, the indexing is by events with the [`eth_getLogs`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) method with the corresponding topics.

-From Safe creation, the transaction service stores each contract change on the `SafeStatus` model as `nonce`, `owners`, etc. The latest and current status of a Safe is stored as `SafeLastStatus` for easy database access and optimization.
+From Safe creation, the Transaction Service stores each contract change on the `SafeStatus` model as `nonce`, `owners`, etc. The latest and current status of a Safe is stored as `SafeLastStatus` for easy database access and optimization.

 The following endpoints show the current indexing status of the Safe Transaction Service:
 - `/v1/about/indexing/`